 Service Learning in Cusco

 This study abroad summer program has been organized through a collaboration of the Center for Civic Engagement, the College of Community and Public Affairs, and the Office of International Education and Global Initiatives.
-The program also ran in Summer 2016 with leadership from the Comparative Literature department and will be led again in Summer 2017 by this leadership. .
-It will combine a course at Binghamton University with 3 weeks of on- site language immersion and service-learning in Peru.
-Profession Giovanna Montenegro will instruct the course and act as faculty director.
-On site in Peru, Professor Montenegro will be joined by a co-leader.
+It will combine a course at Binghamton University with 3 weeks of on-site language immersion and service-learning in Peru.
+Professor Susan Appe will instruct the course and act as faculty director.
+Professor Appe will be joined by a co-leader on-site in Peru.

 Located amid the Peruvian Andes, Cusco is a city with a population of about 350,000.
 The history of this region that was founded as the capital city of the Incans and later conquered by the Spanish in the 16th century has led to a modern day urban center that showcases a mix of great Incan and Spanish culture, with Incan temples juxtaposing Baroque cathedrals in the city center.
 For this reason, Cusco is often referred to as the “archaeological capital of the Americas.”
 These historical sites within Cusco like the Plaza de Armas, the Cusco Cathedral, and the Temple of the Sun attract visitors from all over the world.
 Students will have the opportunity to visit these sites on an organized city tour within Cusco.
 A large percentage of the indigenous Incan population lives outside of the city in the mountainous areas surrounding Cusco, where farming and textile crafting are the main ways of making a living.

-The 6 credit academic component of the program will be a summer class, for which you are registered in the summer term; however your coursework will begin towards the end of the spring semester to allow for sufficient preparation before the trip.
-The instructor is Professor Montenegro, and a co-leader will also join you in Peru for the on-site portion of the program.
-The class will meet in person three times on the tentative Saturday dates listed below for 2017.
-Class meeting dates for the summer 2018 program will be announced in spring 2018.
+The 6 credit academic component of the program will be a summer class, for which you are registered in the summer term; however, your coursework will begin towards the end of the spring semester to allow for sufficient preparation before the trip.
+The instructor is Professor Appe, and a co-leader will also join you in Peru for the on-site portion of the program.
+The class will meet in person three times on the tentative Saturday dates listed below for 2018.